viklund/courses/r_programming/1611/Exercises/Dataframes.md

     </details>
 <br>
-5. There is a data frame of car information that comes with the base installation of R. Have a look at this data by typing.
+5. There is a data frame of car information that comes with the base installation of R. Have a look at this data by typing `mtcars`.
     <details>
     <summary>:key: Click to see how</summary>
     <pre>